-Egg roast biryani recipe – Egg roast is one of the most basic egg dishes from Kerala cuisine.
+Egg roast biryani recipe with video & step by step photos – Egg roast is one of the most basic egg dishes from Kerala cuisine.
 This egg roast biriyani is one of those unique & delicious biryani varieties we got to enjoy in a Popular Kerala restaurant in India.
 The biryani gravy is made the same way like the kerala egg roast but with more spices.
 Making this biryani is super simple, make the egg roast and layer the precooked rice.
 There is not much of preparation like making fried onions or soaking saffron in milk etc.

 The original egg roast biryani recipe calls for a different kind of fragrant rice known as Jeerakasala or khaima rice which is most commonly used in many parts of Kerala to make biryani.
 Since I did not have that rice I have made it with basmati rice.